pietrodn/filter-bubble/slide.md

 ### Limitations of the study

-* The building of the **friendship network** is not independent from Facebook's algorithms.
+* Underlying (false) assumption: the building of the **friendship network** is independent from Facebook's algorithms
     * Friends are only partly from "offline" connections
     * Facebook suggests both pages to like and new friends
 * What about **sponsored content**?